 While their product is FDA-Cleared, there’s got to be a red flag coming up in your mind when you hear that an entire laser cap business popped up overnight with the infrastructure necessary to properly conduct quality control and comply with the many regulations of the laser cap industry.
-And while many companies have sprung up, using illumiflow as the predicate for FDA clearance, Kiierr’s certificate came with a very interesting notice:

 “Fast” isn’t good when it comes to start-up laser cap brands